YapSengKuang/AR-Glasses/README.md

 2.Ensuing camera is connected, and you need to execute the python script(Asset/scene/object detection/ hand gesture/ fingerdetection/main) externally.
 3.Click play button in unity

+Unit test
+White box testing has implemented, though the functionality has not fully implemented.
+But code coverage is 100% due to the fact that the unit test has execute 100% of code.